StareIntoTheBeard/service_layer/readme.md

 # Service Layer Prototype
 ## Features
 * Stateless authentication
+* Accepts only POST requests per v3 API specs
+** Has a (currently primitive) way of routing gets to legacy endpoints
-* Passes requests to champion portal via same endpoints (thanks in part to nginx)
+* Following session start, passes requests to program creator via same endpoints (thanks in part to nginx) ** I am running a hacked version of program creator locally with native authentication stripped out which I am testing this against.

 ## Coming
 * Event queueing